dcan-tech/rochambeau/README.md

 ## Overview

 The game displays a simple interface where the user can select Rock, Paper, or Scissors against a computer opponent.
 The computer's choice is randomized, and although there is currently no score tracking, the UI includes dynamic text "Ready?
 Here we go!
 Rock!
 Paper!
 Scissors!" and interactive buttons.
-After a round completes, the "Let's Go!" button changes to "Play Again?" and the hand icons display color-coded outcomes (for instance, the player's hand might appear in orange and the computer's in pink, with a combination of colors if there’s a tie).
+After a round completes, the "Let's Go!" button changes to "Play Again?" and the hand icons display color-coded outcomes (for instance, the player's hand is orange and the computer's is pink, with a combination of colors if there’s a tie).

 As part of the project requirements, design choices were captured using Figma based on a provided reference image.
 This process helped guide the visual layout and overall user experience, ensuring that the final implementation adheres closely to the original design intent.